>>… OUR PICK-UPS ARE FROM INNER AUCKLAND CITY…<<(all ACCOMMODATION AUCKLAND CITY )

 It absolutely horrifies us to see tour companies openly state “free transport to under 5 year-olds if not occupying a seat”, especially when many of these companies are Qualmark Endorsed & Tourism Industry members! …(see NZ Law below)

 Our Auckland sightseeing tours is via our luxurious air-conditioned mini coach.
-Our vehicles are serviced regularly [and locally], and we hold all OPERATING LICENCES and we are Registered with the Auckland Council to legally enter Parks and Reserves.
+Our vehicles are serviced regularly [and locally], and we are Registered with the Auckland Council to legally enter Parks and Reserves.
 We do carry coats, but advise you to bring your own personal extras, and for comfort it is best to wear comfortable walking shoes.